dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 ```

 When pull image back-to-source for the first time through Dragonfly, peer uses `cluster-a`'s scheduler and seed peer.
-It takes `31.714s` .
+It takes `31.714s` to download the `alpine:3.19` image.

 ### Containerd pull image hits the cache of remote peer in cluster A

-Delete the dfdaemon whose Node is `kind-worker` to clear the cache of Dragonfly local Peer.
+Delete the client whose Node is `kind-worker` to clear the cache of Dragonfly local Peer.

 <!-- markdownlint-disable -->